danielmichaels/danielms/content/retrospectives/2021/11/index.md

 lot more source code, a powerful educator.
 I also love seeing how changing a functions' signature can ripple across the entire app, which has also made me plan further ahead.
 Lastly, Go is a concurrent language.
-Mudmap sends emails and executes things in background workers without Redis or Celery, and it can handle a boat load of requests.
+Mudmap sends emails and executes things in background workers without Redis or Celery, and it can handle a boatload of requests.
 I'm still coming to grip with the fact that I don't need Gunicorn, its dev server is its prod server, and it's fast.

-In all, I think this has been a good move and feel more confident about feature development and maintaining this code base than I do with the current app.
+In all, I think this has been a good move and feel more confident about feature development and maintaining this codebase than I do with the current app.

 [0]: https://whatgotdone.com/dansult/2021-11-12
 [2]: https://docs.djangoproject.com/en/3.2/topics/class-based-views/intro/

-### Study at least 2 pomo’s each day
+### Study at least 2 pomodoro’s each day

 - **Appraisal**: This or rewrite Mudmap.
 This lost.
 - **Rating**: C